 What COVIDSafe is for

-The COVIDSafe app helps find close contacts of COVID-19 cases.
-The app helps state and territory health officials to quickly contact people who may have been exposed to COVID-19.
+The COVIDSafe app helps state and territory health officials to quickly identify and contact people who may have been exposed to COVID-19 (called ‘close contacts’).

 State and territory health officials can only access app information if someone tests positive and agrees to the information in their phone being uploaded.
 The health officials can only use the app information to help alert those who may need to quarantine or get tested.

-The COVIDSafe app is the only contact trace app approved by the Australian Government.
+The COVIDSafe app is the only contact app approved by the Australian Government.

 How COVIDSafe works